-Christina Wooden is a Sparkill creekside resident who joined the group two years ago and has been dedicatedly taking part in all our actions.
+Christina Wooden is a Sparkill creekside resident who joined the group several years ago and has been dedicatedly taking part in all our actions.
 Christina is a writer and brings communication skills and a knack for getting things done.

 Christina joined SCWA because she and her husband bought a home with 160 feet of Sparkill Creek frontage that is in need of some serious love.
 Christina was managing editor of Discover magazine and has been in a state of alarm over our oceans, rivers, creeks, drinking water, and air for years now.